numenta/NAB/README.md

 This benchmark is representative of a task in human time-scales.
 Microsecond responses are not required, but hour-long determinations are unacceptable.
 Here it is expected that record classification should take place in far less than 5 minutes.
+(NOTE: Should we include this?
+We do well here, but its not primary.)

 You must minimize the impact, which is often financial, on the institution making use of your detection technique.
-It is insufficient to just catch all anomalies as a concurrent high false-positive rate can reduce or eliminate an institution's willingness to use your technique.
+It is insufficient to just catch all anomalies as a high false-positive rate can reduce or eliminate an institution's willingness to use your technique.

 Each of these constraints is handled explicitly by the code in this repository.
 We hope this will allow you to quickly get a useful, real-world evaluation of